-When one of my Cali girlfriends sent out an invite to a girls weekend in San Fransisco, I was pumped.
-My life for the last three months had been diapers, spit up and sore nipples.
-For nine months before that I was pregnant.
-So it had been a year between martinis and I was ready to get my party on (read: take a weaving class, get a massage, a pedicure and four hours of sleep in a row.
+When one of my Cali girlfriends sent out an invite for a girls weekend in San Fransisco, I was pumped.
+For nearly 3 months my life had been changing diapers, sleepless nights and sore nipples.
+It had been a year between martinis and I was ready to get my party on (read: take a weaving class, get a massage, a pedicure and four hours of sleep in a row.
 Crazy).

 I mentioned it to Robbie, who had just been on a boys weekend in San Diego, and he was like, “Go!
 Relax!
 Weave!”
 When I discovered that Maryanne Moodie was teaching a weaving class in San Fransisco the very same weekend, it felt like stars were aligning.